marcusbritanicus/NewBreeze/plugins/README.md

 ### Note:
-I have finished porting the NBPreviewInterface code to NBPluginInterface, I will be removing it in the next release.
+I have finished porting the NBPreviewInterface code to NBPluginInterface, I will be removing it in the next release: NewBreeze v3.0.0

 **NBPreviewInterface** is deprecated.
 Please do not use it to write plugins.